 Occupational asbestos exposure is by far the most common cause of mesothelioma.
 At-risk workers include miners, factory workers, insulation workers, construction workers, shipyard workers, shipbuilders, auto mechanics and others.
 Today, state and federal laws dictate how asbestos is handled in the workplace.
 Employers should address concerns such as proper ventilation, respiratory gear, protective clothing and proper asbestos disposal to prevent exposure.

 Violations of asbestos regulations may place employees at risk of experiencing serious injuries or illnesses, including mesothelioma.
-Employers may be fined by state or federal authorities for these violations; injured employees may be entitled to workers’ compensation benefits and possibly to additional compensation if willful wrongdoing or gross negligence was involved.
+Employers may be fined by state or federal authorities for these violations and failure to prevent mesothelioma; injured employees may be entitled to workers’ compensation benefits and possibly to additional compensation if willful wrongdoing or gross negligence was involved.

 Other Asbestos Exposure

 Asbestos may also be present in older buildings, including homes and office buildings, factories, firehouses, schools and other public buildings, presenting a risk even for people who do not work in fields where asbestos exposure is a potential hazard.
 Before purchasing a home (and this is typically required by state law) it is important to have an inspection done to determine whether asbestos is present in the property.
-If asbestos materials are present, special care must be taken when performing renovations or demolition.
+If asbestos materials are present, special care must be taken when performing renovations or demolition that can help prevent mesothelioma by way of eliminating asbestos exposure.
 In some cases, it must be removed before a building may be considered safe to live or work in.

 Smoking and Mesothelioma